Elemeants/e-paper-hub/notes/e-paper-display.md

    - Finally, send the `0x12` command to update the display with the new buffer.
    - Wait for the busy pin to go low again.

+### Displaying an image

+The device buffer is structured as: ROW_0, ROW_1, ..., ROW_`HEIGHT-1`, where each row contains `WIDTH` pixels.
+Each pixel is represented by a single byte, where the bits represent the color of the pixel.

+The screen has two color registers: Black/White and a separate Red register.
+And as described in the initialization sequence above, the data polarity is build from both registers to determine the pixel color.

 ## Resources

 - [Datasheet](https://www.waveshare.net/w/upload/8/88/UC8176.pdf)